 Following graduation from USU, Sweet plans to pursue a full-time software engineering position.

 Sit and talk with USU undergraduate Tien Lindsay and your cares will be lighter, you’ll share a laugh and you’ll gain surprising insights about life.
 Born in a Vietnamese refugee camp in Thailand, to parents fleeing violence in their home country, Tien makes you feel instantly… at home.
-Perhaps it’s her upbringing, during which her parents instilled the importance of making the most of every opportunity and blooming where you’re planted, that graduating senior wastes no time on regret, envy or anger.
+Perhaps it’s her upbringing, during which her parents instilled the importance of making the most of every opportunity and blooming where you’re planted, that the graduating senior wastes no time on regret, envy or anger.

 Devastated by the terrorist attacks of September 11, the BYU grad immediately enlisted in the U.S. Army, in which she served for 10 years and was deployed several times to Iraq.
 In her civil affairs role, she negotiated financial settlements with Iraqi widows and mothers, who’d lost family members as collateral damage to U.S. action.
 Tien’s forthright and compassionate service was recognized with a number of honors, including three Army Commendation medals.

 At USU, Tien is completing a degree in Biology and impressive research with the USDA Pollinating Insect Research Unit.
 Her work has propelled her toward upcoming graduate studies at Utah State.
-Tien also serves as a resident assistance in family housing, where she tirelessly helps newcomers to the U.S. navigate a new culture, a new language and new climate, and find a new and welcoming home.
+Tien also serves as a resident assistant in family housing, where she tirelessly helps newcomers to the U.S. navigate a new culture, a new language and new climate, and find a new and welcoming home.

 Sidney Tate’s accomplishments shine: The mathematics/actuarial science and economics major has racked up a 4.0 GPA, along with an impressive resume of ambitious research, peer-reviewed publications, competitive grants and scholarships, exemplary internship performance and a long list of awards.
 Despite the tremendous energy and focus Sid pours into academic pursuits, his central focus is making other people’s lives better.
 It’s not pretense; it’s not for show.
 Sid genuinely looks out for the lonely and the discouraged and makes time each day to help those in need.